FanPoints/server-js/docs/partners/tutorial.md

 }
 ```

-If you want to check the fan points balance before the purchase, you can use the following method to check the number of Fan Points the user has collected and the corresponding monetary value of the Fan Points:
+If you want to check the Fan Points balance before the purchase, you can use the following method to check the number of Fan Points the user has collected and the corresponding monetary value of the Fan Points:

 ```typescript
 const balance = await client.fanPoints.getBalance('user-a');